Tafara-N/alx-react/0x09-react_redux_connectors_and_providers/README.md

 - GitHub repository: `alx-react`
 - Directory: `0x09-react_redux_connectors_and_providers`
-- File: task_7/dashboard/src/actions/courseActionCreators.js, task_7/dashboard/src/actions/courseActionCreators.test.js
+- File: `task_7/dashboard/src/actions/courseActionCreators.js, task_7/dashboard/src/actions/courseActionCreators.test.js`

-25. Connect the courses component mandatory
+### 25. Connect the courses component

-In CourseList.js, connect the component to:
+In `CourseList.js`, connect the component to:

-The three action creators: fetchCourses, selectCourse, and unSelectCourse Connect the data to the list of courses using getListCourses selector When the component mount, call the action fetchCourses
+- The three action creators: `fetchCourses`, `selectCourse`, and `unSelectCourse`
+- Connect the data to the list of courses using `getListCourses` selector
+- When the component mount, call the action `fetchCourses`

 Create a new function `onChangeRow`: